-IFRS 15 establishes a comprehensive framework for determining whether, how much and when revenue is recognised.
+IFRS 15 establishes a comprehensive framework for determining if, how much and when revenue is to be recognised.
 It replaced IAS 18 Revenue, IAS 11 Construction Contracts and related interpretations.
 Under IFRS 15, revenue is recognised when a customer obtains control of the goods or services.
-Determining the timing of the transfer of control - at a point in time or over time - requires judgement.
+Determining the timing of the transfer of control - at a point in time or over time - requires judgment.